Sample Optimal and Memory Efficient Quantum State Tomography: A streaming algorithm for quantum state tomography

-A more precise but technical version of Lemma~\ref{lem:stream_wss} can be found in Lemma~\ref{lem:stream_wss_restated} in the appendix.
+A more precise but technical version of Lemma~\ref{lem:stream_wss} is found in Lemma~\ref{lem:stream_wss_restated} in the appendix.

-We remark that we use a modified version given in Remark 1 of~\cite{Cervero_2024} rather than Theorem 1.
+We remark that we use the modified version given in Remark 1 of~\cite{Cervero_2024} rather than Theorem 1.
 The former algorithm has a logarithmically better memory complexity but an exponentially worse time complexity compared to the latter.
-However, as the POVM measurement has even worse time efficiency, this difference in time complexity is irrelevant.
+However, as the POVM measurement in our tomography algorithm has even worse time efficiency, this difference in time complexity is irrelevant.
 If this measurement is made time-efficient in the future, then we can instead apply the main algorithm in~\cite{Cervero_2024}.

 At this point, we make the subtle observation that a call to Algorithm \ref{alg:stream_wss} followed by an application of POVM $\{N_{\mathcal{S},\eta}(\lambda,U)\}_{U\in\mathcal{S}\cup\{{\rm fail}\}}$ to obtain respective measurement outcomes $\lambda$ and $U$ is equivalent to a direct application of POVM $\{M_{\mathcal{S},\eta}(\lambda,U)\}_{\lambda\vdash n, U\in\mathcal{S}\cup\{{\rm fail}\}}$ which directly produces outcomes $(\lambda, U)$.